top of page

 When it comes to improving gut health, two terms have been making waves in recent years, which are prebiotics and probiotics.
 Prebiotics and probiotics are both essential for your gut health, but they serve different functions.

-Yogurt for probiotic, lactose intolerance
+A bowl of smoothie with Yogurt for probiotic, lactose intolerance

 There are millions of microorganisms which live in your gut, both helpful and harmful.
 When there are more harmful microbes, your gut is in imbalance.
 This can lead to inflammation and other health issues.